Packington Nook Residents’ Association

 Following that inquiry, the Secretary of State for Communities and local government dismissed the appeal and refused planning permission at the site.

 We have over 300 registered supporters, conducted two major canvasses of local views and raised many thousands of pounds to pay for planning and legal support.
-We're going to keep this website going as a resource for any other residents' group who wishes to draw from our experiences here in Ashby de la Zouch.
+We're maintaining this website for our own publicity, as well as a resource for any other residents' group who wishes to draw from our experiences here in Ashby de la Zouch.